Lyavon/es6_crypto/README.md

 # es6\_crypto
 es6\_crypto is an convenient wrapper around crypto.subtle.
-It's aim is to simplify usage of secp256r1 cryptography for ES6.
+Its aim is to simplify usage of secp256r1 cryptography for ES6.

 ## Features: